handpressed/wp-multitenancy-boilerplate/README.md

 Replace `{directory}` with the name of your new project, e.g. its domain name.

 Composer will download and install WordPress, move it to `/var/opt/wp` and then symlink it to `{directory}/web/wp`.
-Composer will also symlink `/var/opt/wp/wp-content/themes` to `web/app/themes`, and `/var/opt/wp/wp-content/plugins` to `web/app/plugins`.
+Composer will also symlink `/var/opt/wp/wp-content/themes` to `web/app/themes`, `/var/opt/wp/wp-content/plugins` to `web/app/plugins` and `/var/opt/wp/wp-content/mu-plugins` to `web/app/mu-plugins`.

 Sites can now share this single instance of WordPress core, themes and plugins.